SeanJA/cacheable-trait/README.md

 # laravel-cacheable
-Simple trait to easy cache per-method in Laravel.
+Simple trait to easy cache per-method.

 ##How to use it: